 For example, you should be able to send email reminders, perform upsells, and create coupons without putting in too much effort.

-Having a course idea is one thing, but bringing that idea to life is another.
+Having various online course ideas is one thing, but bringing them to life is another.

 The right platform will allow you to integrate with the tools required to create a fantastic course.